jpane24/OVtool/README.md

     ## Number of Fisher Scoring iterations: 2

-The outcome model results show an adjusted treatment effect estimate that accounts for some of the confounding between youth in the two treatment programs (A = 1 and B = 0).
+The outcome model results show an adjusted treatment effect estimate that accounts for confounding from observed covariates between youth in the two treatment programs (A = 1 and B = 0).
 From the results, we can see that the effect size is 0.079 (p = 0.004), whereby youth receiving treatment A have slightly higher emotional problems at the 3-month follow-up than youth in treatment program B.

 At this stage, researchers should begin to ask themselves if this effect is real and how sensitive it is.
 Our tool is used to help answer these